14Nights

 The rate A-ROSA Basic incl.
 Full Board includes the following services:

-• Indulge all day, every day: Comprehensive breakfast, lunch and dinner buffets, embarkation refreshment and daily teatime snack (A‑ROSA ALVA, A‑ROSA ALEA and A‑ROSA CLEA: the main courses are served at the table)
+• Indulge all day, every day: Comprehensive breakfast, lunch and dinner buffets, embarkation refreshment and daily coffee time (A‑ROSA ALVA, A‑ROSA ALEA and A‑ROSA CLEA: the main courses are served at the table)

 • Kids Club available on family cruises and all year round on the A-ROSA SENA